rockettheme/docs/Docs/wordpress/themes/fracture/demo_feature.md

 -----
 ![][demo3]

-Here's the widget breakdown for the Feature section:
+Here is the widget breakdown for the Feature section:

 * Text